nrsmac/pdx-traffic/README.md

+# PDX Traffic
+Analyzing traffic in the Porland Metro Area using open data.

-# Generate the trip-check-api client from the OpenAPI Spec:
+## Generate the trip-check-api client from the OpenAPI Spec:
 ```
 uv add "httpx<0.28.0,>=0.20.0" "attrs>=21.3.0" "python-dateutil<3.0.0,>=2.8.0"